houdghiri2021/pa6/README.md

 Both components should use the port 1895 for the network communication.

 You also need to test these two components by running four clients and one server.
+The file users.txt should be used to fill the global hash map stored by the key/value server.

-Create test cases for all the possible operations and their outcomes.
+Create test cases for all the possible operations and their outcomes (successful and unsuccessful).